 1. Infrastructure Maintenance: Shopify has rich APIs and may continuously update or change them.
 So, you will need to invest in time and an engineering team to update and maintain the ETL code regularly.

 2. Real-time Data: The above approach works if you have data to be loaded in a batch fashion.
-Many times this is not what businesses need.
-If your use case is to bring data from Shopify and load to PostgreSQL in real-time, you would need additional lines of code to implement that.
+Many times, this is not what businesses need.
+If your use case is to bring data from Shopify and load it to PostgreSQL in real-time, you would need additional lines of code to implement that.

-3. Ability to Transform Data: The current method does not allow you to clean, transform or enrich the Shopify data.
+3. Ability to Transform Data: The current method does not allow you to clean, transform, or enrich the Shopify data.
 For example, let us say you would want to standardize time zones to effectively calculate sales or if you want to convert currencies to a specific denomination, these tweaks are not achievable using the above code.
-Also check out how you can export shopify orders.
+Also, check out how you can export Shopify orders.

 Conclusion